Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Experimental methods and computational details

 \subsection{Crystal growth and physical properties}

 We have prepared a Gd$_2$Os$_3$Si$_5$ single crystal using the Czochralski method in a tetra-arc furnace (Technosearch Corporation, Japan) under ultra-pure argon atmosphere.
 The high purity starting elements of Gd, Os, and Si were taken in the molar ratio $2:\,3:\,5$ and melted to prepare a polycrystalline ingot of composition Gd$_2$Os$_3$Si$_5$.
 The melting process was repeated multiple times to make the sample homogeneous.
 A seed crystal was cut from the polycrystalline ingot and used in the Czochralski growth of Gd$_2$Os$_3$Si$_5$.
 The seed crystal was gently inserted into the molten solution of Gd$_2$Os$_3$Si$_5$ and pulled rapidly at a rate of 50 mm/h.
 A necking process was made so that a single crystalline grain is selected for the growth of a single crystal.
 Once the steady state condition is achieved the crystal was pulled at a rate of 10 mm/h.
 A snapshot of the crystal growth process is shown in Fig.~\ref{fig:gd2os3si5_crystal_fig1}.
 We obtained a long, rod-shaped ingot with an average diameter of 4~mm and a length of 50~mm as shown in the bottom part of Fig.~\ref{fig:gd2os3si5_crystal_fig1}.
-A Laue diffraction pattern in the back-reflection geometry confirmed the single crystalline nature of the pulled ingot.
-The composition was confirmed through the energy dispersive x-ray analysis (EDX) attachment in the field emission scanning electron microscope (FESEM) and the anisotropic studies were carried out using commercial equipment like physical property measurement system (PPMS) and superconducting quantum interference device-vibrating sample magnetometer (SQUID-VSM).
+A Laue diffraction pattern in back-reflection geometry confirmed the single crystalline nature of the pulled ingot as well as its tetragonal symmetry.
+The structure did not change upon annealing at 1273 K for four days.
+The composition was confirmed through the energy dispersive X-ray analysis (EDX) attachment in the field emission scanning electron microscope (FESEM) and the anisotropic studies were carried out using commercial equipment like physical property measurement system (PPMS) and superconducting quantum interference device-vibrating sample magnetometer (SQUID-VSM).
 Detailed explanation for the experimental methods regarding EDX and physical properties are given in the supporting information \cite{gd2os3si5suppmat2023a}.

-\subsection{Temperature-dependent x-ray diffraction}
+\subsection{Temperature-dependent X-ray diffraction}